Singing Down the Barriers

 Registration Requirements

-To register to the 2025 Singing Down the Barriers Program, you must complete the online Acceptd ® application and pay the $50 non-refundable application fee.
-The following items will be required for your 2025 Singing Down the Barriers Registration to be considered complete:
+To register to the 2025 Singing Down the Barriers Program, you must complete the online application and pay the $50 non-refundable application fee.
+ALL participants, regardless of chosen track, are required to complete the online application and pay the application fee.

 Contact Us